-How to implement dynamic display of content and layout based on conditions (if/else) in the template?
+How to implement conditional (if/else) dynamic display of content and layout in a template?

 In website operation and front-end development, we often need to flexibly display content or adjust the page layout according to different situations.
-This ability of dynamic change is exactly what the conditional judgment tags in AnQiCMS template provide.if/else
+This dynamic change capability is exactly what the conditional judgment tag in AnQiCMS (AnQiCMS) template offers.if/elseThe core value lies here.
+The Anqi CMS template engine is designed to be simple yet powerful, allowing us to set logic on the page like writing program code, making the website content show endless possibilities.

 Basic conditional judgment structure